 Wine Country Wander

 If wine country is your happy place, plan a trip meandering through the closest wine region to you.
-I recently spent a few days in the Finger Lakes exploring waterfalls, visiting wineries on Seneca Lake, exploring farms, and enjoying a boat tour of the lake.
-Settle in at the Watkins Glen Harbor Hotel for a few days and get ready to explore.
+I recently spent a few days in the Finger Lakes chasing waterfalls, visiting wineries on Seneca Lake, exploring farms, checking out Hammondsport, and enjoying a boat tour of the lake.

-Other regions like Sonoma are great (when not under threat of fire), because you have the towering Redwoods for some forest bathing, cultural attractions (can you count the Charles Schulz Museum as a cultural attraction, I mean Peanuts is a part of our culture right?), and plenty of wineries.
+Other regions like Sonoma are great, because you have the towering Redwoods for some forest bathing, cultural attractions (can you count the Charles Schulz Museum as a cultural attraction, I mean Peanuts is a part of our culture right?), and plenty of wineries.